Terasology/TutorialWorldGeneration/docs/advanced/zones.md

 # Zones

-> [!WARNING]
-> Zones are a feature for v2, so the `v2.0.0` branch of the engine must be used to access these features!

 ### What are zones

 Zones allow the world generator to be split up into separate areas for the purposes of generation and previews.